blbadger/blbadger.github.io/deep-dream.md

 z^l = \sum_f \sum_m \sum_n z^l_{f, m, n}
 $$

 which is denoted as the sum of the tensor `[:, :, :]` of layer $l$.
-Using InceptionV3 as our model and applying gradient descent in 3 octaves to an input of flowers, we have
+Using InceptionV3 as our model and applying gradient descent in 3 octaves to an input of flowers, when optimizing layer Mixed 6b we have

 ![Dream]({{https://blbadger.github.io}}/neural_networks/dream_mixed6b.png)

-Other models yield similar results, with ResNet50
+Other models yield similar results, for example optimizing layer 3 of ResNet gives

 ![Dream]({{https://blbadger.github.io}}/neural_networks/Resnet50_layer3_dream.png)